Architecture is a science of buildings.

 The broad vision allows the perfect image by capturing the details as much as possible.

-Its advanced image stabilizing feature renders the accurate image without distortion.
+Its advanced image stabilizing feature renders an accurate image without distortion.

 Its elements offer vibrant, rich colors in your photo.